 Welcome to Written in the Stars, the AnimeFanlistings.com-approved Chiba Mamoru x Tsukino Usagi x Seiya Kou fanlisting.
 This fanlisting (formerly known as Lovestruck) was adopted from LunarGoddess.net.

-If you’re here, you’re either interested in the prospect of these engaging characters romantically, as friends, as Sailor Guardians, or you want to know what the heck fans like myself were thinking of when creating such a fanlisting.
+Now that you’ve arrived at Written in the Stars, you might be interested in the prospect of these engaging characters romantically, as friends, as Sailor Guardians, or you want to know what the heck fans like myself were thinking of when creating such a fanlisting.
 So let’s begin, shall we?